toddjm/projects/accendero/README.md

 3. Do `git clone git@github.com:toddjm/projects.git`.
 Note that this might not work, in which case you should download the zip file from the projects repo.
 4. Change directories so you are in projects/accendero.
-5. In the cloned repo (you want to be in projects/accendero), create a new virtual environment:
+5. Do `conda create --name my_virtual_env && conda activate my_virtual_env`
+6. In the cloned repo, try using conda for the install:
-  `conda create --name <env> --file requirements.txt -c conda-forge`
+  `conda install --file requirements.txt -c conda-forge`
 6. If you wish to install packages using `pip`:
   `pip install -r requirements_pip.txt`
 7.